In Like Flint

 In Like Flint is a 1967 American spy fi comedy film directed by Gordon Douglas, the sequel to the parody spy film Our Man Flint (1966).

 It posits an international feminist conspiracy to depose the ruling American patriarchy with a feminist matriarchy.
-To achieve and establish this plan, they kidnap and replace the U.S. President, discredit the head of the Z.O.W.I.E. intelligence agency, and commandeer a nuclear-armed space platform, all directed from Fabulous Face, a women's beauty farm in the Virgin Islands.
+To achieve and establish this plan, they kidnap and replace the U.S. president, discredit the head of the Z.O.W.I.E. intelligence agency, and commandeer a nuclear-armed space platform, all directed from Fabulous Face, a women's beauty farm in the Virgin Islands.
 Circumstances compel ex-secret agent Derek Flint to help his ex-boss, and so uncover the conspiracy.

 James Coburn and Lee J. Cobb reprise their roles as Derek Flint and spy chief Lloyd C. Cramden, Flint's ex-boss, respectively.
 Jerry Goldsmith, who wrote the score for Our Man Flint, also returns.
 The ad campaign features poster artwork by Bob Peak.
 The title is a play on the phrase "in like Flynn."

 This film and Caprice with Doris Day were the last films made in CinemaScope, with Fox and other studios moving to Panavision and other widescreen processes.

 Plot

 After observing the launch of a new space platform, Z.O.W.I.E.
 Chief Lloyd C. Cramden joins President Trent for a game of golf.
-Their game is interrupted by a small group, two women disguised as boys and an actor disguised as an old man, all from the Fabulous Face organization.
-Substituting the presidential golf ball with a small gas bomb, they succeed in temporarily immobilizing the presidential party and replacing the president with the now-undisguised actor, who has been surgically altered to look exactly like him.
-The Fabulous Face organization plans to gain control of the world and run it entirely by a group of women led by an influential female triumvirate in fashions, cosmetics and mass communications.
-Cramden has inadvertently stumbled upon this world-domination plot.
-The women want to establish a matriarchy, and the first step in their plan is to gain control of a US space facility in the Virgin Islands.
-Elisabeth has established the spa there as a cover.
-The women establish their headquarters near the rocket base to brainwash their male-oriented sisters by planting tape recorders in their hair dryers.
+Their game is interrupted by the Fabulous Face organization.
+They succeed in knocking Cramden out, capturing the president and replacing him with an actor surgically altered to look like him.
+The Fabulous Face plans to control the world and run it entirely by a group of women.
+The first step in their plan is to gain control of a US space facility in the Virgin Islands.
+They establish a spa there as a cover.
+The women establish their headquarters near the rocket base and plant tape recorders in their hair dryers to brainwash their sisters.